How to Clamp Workpieces for Angle Grinder Cutting: Safe Step-by-Step Guide

 Mistake Consequence Prevention

-Inadequate securing Movement & inaccurate cuts Use proper clamps
+Inadequate securing Movement and inaccurate cuts Use proper clamps

-Using inappropriate clamps Slipping or breakage Choose right clamps
+Using inappropriate clamps Slipping or breakage Choose the right clamps

 How to Ensure Stability Before Grinding

-• Position it on a flat, stable surface to minimize vibration and enhance control.
+• Place the material on a flat, stable surface to reduce vibration.

-• Clamp it at a comfortable height to reduce strain on your body while maintaining proper control of the grinder.
+• Clamp the material at a comfortable working height so you can control the grinder.

 Essential Safety Checks Before Operating the Angle Grinder